briandipalma/flux-ideas/README.md

 server side rendering issues as previous requests state isn't stored in the stores instead each request is provided with a clean state tree.

+Let's specify how an application or component built on functional flux principles behaves by breaking the system down into its constituent parts and analyzing them.

+## View

+The view layer is assumed to be React, it doesn't have to be but it's probably the best choice for the job.

+There are two major types of components in the React world.

+ * The generic, pure functional ones.
+These are provided almost all the data they need to render correctly by their parent components.
+They are configured via `props` passed in by the parent and would not have any coupling to data sources outside their component scope.
+They have no notion of a domain specific store/data provider.
+For example a button, or an autocomplete input.
+They tend to be generic and therefore easy to reuse.

+ * The ones coupled to a specific store or backing data structure.
+In flux they are called controller-views.

 ## State tree

 You cannot use a flat array or a simple flat-ish object (one or two levels of data properties) to store the state for a